IBM/SalesEnablement-VMware-L3-draft/docs/VCFaaS/VCFaaS-mt/Operating-mt.md

     In this demonstration environment, a network is created using the non-routable 192.168.1.1/24 private network.
 Later, explore how network address translation (NAT) can be configured to allow Internet access that uses the public IP addresses associated with the VDC.

     The *Dual-Stack Mode* enables support for both IPv4 and IPv6 addressing.
 The *Distributed Routing* option provides fast and efficient East-West routing.
-This can be disable to connect to the service router and force all VM traffic through the service router.
+This can be disabled to connect to the service router and force all VM traffic through the service router.

     ![](_attachments/vcd-network-General.png)